jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-fabio-neural-hordern-pavillion.md

 description: TBC
 featuredImage: /img/fabio-neural.jpg
 ---
-We caught up with italian Mixmaster Fabio Neural, before next month's PURE event.
+Before setting foot on Australian soil for PURE next month, we caught up with italian Mixmaster Fabio Neural to chat about his kife.
 Check it out!